ChilliCream/workshops/crypto/docs/docs/02-backend/03-Price Ticker/04-Nodes.md

 ```

-With this in place lets explore the schema a bit and explore how this changed the execution behavior.
+With this in place, let's explore the schema a bit and explore how this changed the execution behavior.

 ```bash
 dotnet run